mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Shared Channels enables the ability to establish secure connections between Mattermost instances, and invite secured connections to shared channels where secure connections can participate as they would in any Public and Private channel.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's two ``config.json`` settings include ``"ExperimentalSettings:EnableSharedChannels": false`` with options ``true`` or ``false``, and ``"ExperimentalSettings:EnableRemoteClusterService": false`` with options ``true`` or ``false``. |